jdidion/atropos/doc/guide.rst

 parentheses in the list above).
 You can also explicitly specify which format the input has by using the ``--format`` option.

+Paired-end FASTQ files are supported using ``-pe1`` and ``-pe2`` to specify the read 1 and read 2 files, respectively.
+Interleaved files (FASTQ, SAM, and BAM) are supported using the ``-l`` option.
+Note that interleaved files must be sorted such that both reads appear successively for each read pair.
+For SAM/BAM, the two reads can be in any order since their identity is detected from the flags.
+You must have the ``pysam`` library installed for SAM/BAM support.
+If you only want to process one of the read pairs from an interleaved file, you can set ``--single-input-read <1|2>``.

-The output format is the same as the input format, except for the FASTA/QUAL pairs -- those will always be converted to FASTQ.
-Also, atropos does not check the output file name: If you input FASTQ data, but use ``-o output.fasta``, then the output file will actually be in FASTQ format.
+The output file format is determined by the input format.
+By default, paired-end output will be written into two files, one for each read.
+Set the ``-L`` option to write inteleaved output instead.
+Also, atropos does not check the output file
+name: If you input FASTQ data, but use ``-o output.fasta``, then the output file will actually be in FASTQ format.

 Compressed files